takaeda/takaeda.github.io/en/index.md

 **Learning Cycle**
 Taking technology back to the field and learning from the field again.
 Mutually reinforcing education, practice, and research—emphasizing the trinity of these three elements.

+**Public Individual Statement**
+I believe that individual engineers should not be consumed by corporate structures, but instead deliver their value directly to the fields that truly need them.

 ---

 ## Contact